-Comparable sales for the International Lead segment increased 5.2% for the quarter, led by strong performance in the U.K., Australia and Canada as strong execution of core menu, compelling value and convenience strategies continued to resonate with consumers.
-First quarter operating income increased 12% (18% in constant currencies), driven by higher franchised margin dollars.
-The segment delivered strong results despite ongoing economic and competitive headwinds in France and Germany.
+Comparable sales for the International Lead segment increased 3.3% for the quarter, reflecting strong sales in the U.K. and positive results in Australia, Canada and Germany.
+Third quarter operating income for the segment increased 2% (5% in constant currencies) fueled by sales-driven improvements in franchised margin dollars across most markets.